whipowill/d2-plugy-qol/Guides/Network.md

 ## Issues

-- You can inspect other players using MapHack by hovering your mouse over the player and hitting ``0``, but at the moment this is causing an fatal error.
-I will update this guide when I figure out what the problem is.
+- You can inspect other players using MapHack by hovering your mouse over the player and hitting ``0``.